intel-analytics/ipex-llm/docs/docs/ProgrammingGuide/MLPipeline/MLPipeline.md

 BigDL model efficiently.

-The return result of `fit` function in `DLEstimator` is a `DLModel`, which contains the trained BigDL models and extends Spark `org.apache.spark.ml.Transformer` to be used in prediction.
+The return result of `fit` function in `DLEstimator` is a `DLModel`, which contains the trained BigDL models and extends `org.apache.spark.ml.Transformer` to be used in prediction.

 **Scala example:**